 As mentioned, the main subjects we will teach you in order for you to obtain your certificate include:

 Not a specific part of the certificate requirements, but we may take any opportunity that arises to show you how to repair equipment (like parts of the arrows, etc.) and also let you know when you might be ready to purchase your own equipment and how to prepare for your first kit.
 Please DO NOT buy any equipment now.
 What is right for you at the start of the course will not be right for you just a few weeks or a couple of months after you have started shooting.
-We provide equipment for the course and will upgrade as your technique improves and your equipment requirements change.
+We provide equipment for the course and after it finishes, if you decide to go on and join our club.
+We will upgrade it as your technique improves and your equipment requirements change.
+When you have settled into your correct technique and built up to the position where you are ready, usually around 6 months, we will then be happy to help and advise you in purchasing your own equipment, if you would like.

 We run our Beginners' Courses throughout the year.
 Courses consist of 4 sessions which normally run on Saturday afternoons from 1pm to 4pm.
 This includes an interval in the middle for light refreshments and some archery education as required to complete the course.